digital-cargo/good-practice-truck-preadvice/README.md

 **Geographical coverage**

 This TruckPreAdvice good practice is globally applicable, unhindered by regional or national distinctions.
 With no legal or operational barriers to its adoption, the outlined solution is primed for worldwide deployment.
+Still local legal requirements, like Data Protection Laws, must be taken into account.
 As a result, companies of any size, at any location, can take advantage of the standardized workflows and increased efficiencies created by ONE Record.

 ### Variants